operator-framework/operator-sdk/website/content/en/docs/helm/reference/advanced_features.md

     port: 8080
 ```

-Note that, after we set this annotation as `True` when an spec be updated, for example `spec.replicaCount:3`, this CR will be reconciled and then, we will be able to check that was used to `force` the release upgrade.
-See:
+Setting this annotation to `True` and updating the spec (for example changing to `spec.replicaCount:3`) will cause this CR to be reconciled and upgraded with the `force` option.
+This can be verified in the log message when an upgrade succeeds:

 ```
 {"level":"info","ts":1591198931.1703992,"logger":"helm.controller","msg":"Updated release","namespace":"helm-nginx","name":"example-nginx","apiVersion":"cache.example.com/v1alpha1","kind":"Nginx","release":"example-nginx","force":true}